oomlout/oomlout_oomp_builder/parts/electronic_header_2_54_mm_7_pin_through_hole_right_angle/readme.md

-# Electronic Header 2 54 mm 7 Pin Through Hole Right Angle
+# Electronic Header 2 54 Mm 7 Pin Through Hole Right Angle

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base